crowding/ansible-role-audio/index.md

     default-server: "unix:/tmp/pulse-server"
     enable-memfd: "yes"

-This will tell Pulse clients where to connect.

- to make the Pulse server accept connections over Unix sockets,in `/etc/pulse/default.pa`
+To make the Pulse server accept connections over Unix sockets,in `/etc/pulse/default.pa`

+    load-module module-native-protocol-tcp auth-ip-acl=127.0.0.1;10.0.0.0/24;192.168.0.0/24 auth-anonymous=1
-    load-module module-native-protocol-unix
+    load-module module-native-protocol-unix auth-group=audio socket=/tmp/pulse-server
+    load-module module-zeroconf-publish

 Now, there is a web page saying why running in system mode is [bad idea][].
+I'm not sure these apply.

 [bad idea]: https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide/

-I tried changing this by setting `autospawn = no` in `/etc/pulse/client.conf`.

-### Fixing <a name="permissions">permissions</a>
+### Fixing <a name="permissions">permissions</a> with ALSA backend

 Running off of systemd, `shairport-sync` (and other services we might add) runs under its own siloed user account.
 With the pulse daemon